0chain/0chain/docs/unit-tests.md

 Functions called only once per execution, often initialise 'logical constant' global objects.
-Initialising these 'logically constant' objects involves no concurrency checks, hence no necessity exist for our unit tests these functions in parallel.
+Initialising these 'logically constant' objects involves no concurrency checks, hence no necessity exists for our unit tests these functions in parallel.

 #### Avoid using external data